nicholas-tayag/MoneyBuddyCLI/README.md

   Calculate potential investment growth based on different investment types and interest rates.

 - **Financial News Updates:**
-  Get the latest updates on financial markets and trends.
+  Get the latest updates on financial markets and trends using NewsAPI.

 - **Educational Resources:**
   Access curated resources to learn more about personal finance.